 This is a big one for me.
 You might be seeing a problem because it is your assignment to answer that need.
 I recently noticed that people in our church arrive late and try to sneak out early without talking to anyone.
 For someone who’s assignment is to create a culture of “home,” this wasn’t working for me.
 So I came up with a plan… Every week, we invite one family from the church over for dinner.
 It isn’t a perfect solution, but it’s a start.

 I am more of an introverted person.
 So, if I see an area where something needs to improve, I often stay quiet, wait for someone else to get the idea or just pray for a solution.
 Please hear my heart: Prayer is powerful and miraculous.
 I have NO doubt that God answers prayer!
-I just think His answer is often to use us.
+I just think His answer is often to empower and then use us.

 1 Corinthians 12:17-20 tells me that you are a vital part of what God is doing in the world.
 Truly.
 We need you to know who you are and what your assignment is so that we can all benefit from it.
 I heard someone say on a podcast this week that, “You see my weaknesses through your strengths.”
 There are many areas where I am weak.
 If my weakness is a place where you thrive, you might look at my weaknesses and think, “Well, if she would just do it this way…” But God put you in my life because that is where you are strong!
 He designed us to work together.
 Imagine what we could accomplish if we each operated in our assignment and celebrated and supported those around us in theirs?